– New Nissan Leaf will see a release in India this fiscal year.

 |Charging Time||8-10 hours|

-The new 2018 Nissan Leaf packs with a new e-powertrain, which is claimed to offer increased power and torque outputs, improved energy efficiency and performance.
+For power, the new 2018 Nissan Leaf makes use of a new e-powertrain, which is claimed to offer increased power and torque outputs, improved energy efficiency and performance.
 Despite the same size, the new 40kWh lithium-ion battery pack has 67% more energy density that helps it to achieve longer range.
-The power and torque output of the motor stand at 148bhp and 320Nm respectively.
+This electric setup can deliver a maximum power output of 148bhp and a peak torque of 320Nm.

 The driving range of the car has been increased up to 400km (New European Driving Cycle) on a single charge.
 On the other hand, the hatchback’s closest rival – Tesla Model 3 comes with two battery options – 50kWh and 75kWh offering a driving range around 350kms with 500kms.
 The new battery system takes 8 hours to 16 hours to get fully charged.
-The car also comes with a quick charging feature that provides 80% battery life in 40 minutes.
-The hatchback also comes with regenerative brakes that help it to cover a good distance.
+The hatchback also comes with a quick charging feature that provides 80% battery life in 40 minutes.
+It has regenerative brakes that help it to cover a good distance.
 The Japanese carmaker has also confirmed that the company is also working on a more powerful version of the Leaf that will offer 550km driving range.
 Read – Nissan Terrano AMT – Pictures & Details

-As mentioned in the beginning, the 2018 electric Leaf derives its design and styling inspiration from the Nissan IDS concept that broke cover at the 2015 Tokyo Motor Show.
+As mentioned in the beginning, the 2018 electric Leaf derives its design and styling inspiration from the Nissan IDS concept that was first previewed the 2015 Tokyo Motor Show.
 Upfront, the car features Nissan’s signature V-motion grille that we have already seen on global-spec Nissan X-Trail and Qashqai.
-The new 3D blue grille with 3D mesh pattern adds more to its aggressive front fascia.
-The Leaf is the first Nissan car to get projector headlamps with dual, direct-lens low and high beams.
+Styling element such as a new 3D blue grille with 3D mesh pattern adds more to its aggressive front fascia.
+Interestingly, the new Leaf is the first Nissan car to get projector headlamps with dual, direct-lens low and high beams.

 Other design highlights include floating roof, integrated rear spoiler, underfloor and a diffuser-type rear bumper.
 The unique design of the rear bumper not only reduces drag and zero lift, but improves vehicle stability as well.
 The aero-design wheels also help to achieve reduced drag.
 Read About – New Nissan Sunny | New Nissan X-Trail

 Based on Nissan’s ‘Gliding Wing’ design language, the interior of the 2018 Nissan Leaf looks more refreshing than the old model.
 It’s laden with several advanced comfort and connectivity features.
 The electric hatchback comes with a 7-inch TFT touchscreen display supporting Android Auto and Apple CarPlay along with navigation system.
 As a part of Nissan Intelligent Integration, the Leaf gets NissanConnect providing continuous updates to driver such as location and operating hours of charging station.
 It has a luggage area of 435-litres, and offers a drag coefficient of 0.28.

 The 2018 Nissan Leaf is the company’s first production car to feature ProPILOT Park semi-autonomous driving technology.
 This system includes sonar and cameras to control steering, braking and throttle input.
 It enables the car park itself in parallel, straight back-in or angled or parking places.
 The 2018 Nissan Leaf also features intelligent one-pedal driving technology – e-Pedal.
 This system allows the driver to accelerate, decelerate, stop and hold the car by using the accelerator pedal alone.
 The hatchback also gets Nissan Safety Shield.